Eco Cathedral for Climate Resilient Somerset

 The Cathedral is engaging with local environmental groups such as the Somerset Wildlife Trust and encouraging the congregation and visitors to the Cathedral to become aware how they can make a difference.

-All packing in the the Cathedral café is now plastic free and biodegradable, and the surrounding land is used to encourage wildlife with bird boxes and bug hotels.
+All packing in the the Cathedral café is now plastic free and biodegradable, and the surrounding land in Vicars Close is being used to encourage wildlife with Swift Boxes and bug hotels, and surveys of bats and other species have been undertaken.

 A huge number of measures have been carried out over the last few years including retrofitting the building with new loft insulation and double glazing on all the windows where possible.